argmaxml/recsplain/docs/source/get-started.rst

   :language: python

 .. note::
-   Learn more about the methods in the :doc:`reference`.
+   Learn more about the method in the :doc:`user preference <user-query>` reference.

 .. toctree::
    :maxdepth: 0